Department of Justice is now the Department of Communities and Justice. Find out more >

 During the hearing you must provide evidence of any loss you suffered.
 This could include:

-If the judge finds that your employer broke laws about general protections, they could receive a penalty.
-The maximum penalty a judge can order is $10 200 (or $51 000 if your employer is a company) (as at July 2014).
-If a judge makes an order about your employer paying a penalty, the judge can order that the penalty be paid to you.
+If the Judge finds that your employer broke laws about general protections, they could receive a penalty.
+The maximum penalty the Judge can order is $13,320 (or $66,600 if your employer is a company) (as at 1 July 2020).
+If the Judge makes an order about your employer paying a penalty, they can order that the penalty be paid to you.

 The losing side is not usually ordered to pay the legal costs of the winning side in general protections cases.
 However, costs may be ordered in very limited circumstances.
 For more information, see